Why has my car insurance gone up?

 When you take out insurance of any kind, you’ll be asked many questions.
 For car insurance, you may be asked your occupation, what vehicle you have, your age, where you live, who else will be driving the vehicle, how long you’ve had your licence, what you’ll be using the vehicle for, and so on.

-This information is essential for insurance providers, as they need details to see if they can provide a quote that suits your individual circumstances and needs.
-For instance, if you've been involved in two car accidents in the last two years, rating factors will indicate an increased risk of claim compared to someone who hasn't been in an accident in five years.
 With increased risk, comes higher insurance premiums.
-In contrast, it can also come down if you are deemed less of a risk.
-It’s important to provide correct and factual information when getting insurance, otherwise your insurance policy could be void.
+In contrast, it can also come down if you are deemed less likely to claim It’s important to provide correct and factual information when getting insurance, otherwise your insurance policy could be void.

 Why has my insurance premium increased?

 As stated above, the insurance premium for each individual person is calculated based on risk.
 When any one of these risks changes, you may see a difference in your premium.
-Here are some of the factors that affect risk.
+Here are some of the factors that affect your risk.

 Increased mileage